gamykla/coreos-kubecluster/README.md

  * kube-aws render
  * kube-aws validate
  * kube-aws up
+ * kube-aws status -- get controller IP

+shutting down:
+* kube-aws destroy

+backing up the cloudformation stack:
+* kube-aws up --export

+nb:
+* if you don't want to register the dns name kube.jeliskubezone.com for example, add kube.jeliskubezone.com to /etc/hosts and point it to the controller ip.
+You can get the controller ip with kube-aws status
-nb - special steps must be taken when setting up certs for production deployments
+* special steps must be taken when setting up certs for production deployments

-todo
+* a kubernetes config file is written to kubeconfig.
+It can be used to interact with the cluster like so: kubectl --kubeconfig=kubeconfig get nodes

+todo:
-- how do the nodes scale?
+* how do the nodes scale?
-- how do you "properly" create all the certs?
+* how do you "properly" create all the certs?

+core-os:
+* login w/ coreos